- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 Douglas recently completed a model of a 1735 Guarneri violin and then got started on a 1742 model.

-The 1735 model is propped on his self-made planing bench “in the white,” he says.
-That’s a reference to the color of wood before it’s varnished.
+The 1735 model is propped on his planing bench “in the white,” he says.
+That’s a reference to the color of the wood of a completed instrument before it’s varnished.

 “It inspires me to have one in the white,” Douglas says.

-Douglas has sought the advice and critiques from other violin makers, such as Jeff Manthos of Corvallis, a 1986 graduate of the Violin Making School of America in Salt Lake City.
-That’s been invaluable, Douglas says.
+Douglas has sought the advice and critiques from numerous violin makers, such as Jeff Manthos of Corvallis, a 1986 graduate of the Violin Making School of America in Salt Lake City.
+That’s been invaluable, these critiques Douglas says, as well as competing in International Violin Making Competitions.

 Manthos, at his peak 20 years ago, made four to six violins a year.